chill117/lnurl-node/README.md

-  --host [value]                The host for the HTTPS server (default: "localhost") --port [value]                The port for the HTTPS server (default: 3000) --url [value]                 The URL where the server is externally reachable (default: "https://localhost:3000") --auth.apiKeys [values]       List of API keys that can be used to authorize privileged behaviors (default: []) --lightning.backend [value]   Which LN backend to use (only lnd supported currently) (default: "lnd") --lightning.config [value]    The configuration object to connect to the LN backend (default: {"hostname":"127.0.0.1:8080","cert":null,"macaroon":null})
+  --host [value]                The host for the HTTPS server (default: "localhost") --port [value]                The port for the HTTPS server (default: 3000) --url [value]                 The URL where the server is externally reachable (default: "https://localhost:3000") --endpoint [value]            The URI path of the HTTPS end-point (default: "/lnurl") --auth.apiKeys [values]       List of API keys that can be used to authorize privileged behaviors (default: []) --lightning.backend [value]   Which LN backend to use (only lnd supported currently) (default: "lnd") --lightning.config [value]    The configuration object to connect to the LN backend (default: {"hostname":"127.0.0.1:8080","cert":null,"macaroon":null})